56th, 57th RQS ruck for Jolly 22

 |0

-This work, 56th, 57th RQS ruck for Jolly 22 [Image 3 of 3], by SSgt Heidi Goodsell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 56th, 57th RQS ruck for Jolly 22, by SSgt Heidi Goodsell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT